Last updated on March 10th, 2023 at 05:16 pm

 If you are leaving for an extended period or are simply worried about any time alone, you only really have three other options.

-The first option is taking them with you.
-It’s not as hard as you might think and it could very well be a viable option for you.
+The first option is to take them with you.
+It’s not as hard as you might think, and it could very well be a viable option for you.
 For complete instructions on how to travel with your beardie, check out our article here!

 The second option is having a friend or family member care for them.
 If you have someone who can reliably do this, great!
 If you don’t, that leaves option 3.

 The third option is boarding your beardie.
 Believe it or not, you may actually have several places to choose from.

 First, check with any local reptile stores.
 This is where we board our beardie, Bacardi.
 They do a great job!
 They give her baths, cut her nails, play with her, and really take amazing care of our little girl when we are gone.

 You can also check with local pet stores (preferably exotic pet stores) or breeders.
 Those are two more places where it’s not unheard of to find boarding services.
 Other places to look are local reptile rescues and even some larger PetSmart locations.